 Barges…lots of ’em!
 And they’re really big.
 YIKES!!

 We continued downriver for 30 miles before meeting the infamous electrical barrier at MM 296, designed to prevent the spread of the invasive Asian Carp that are so pervasive in the waters south of here.
 Fortunately, through VHF chatter we learned that there is a very specific procedure for passing through the barrier (not noted in any of our nav books!).
-Only one vessel at a time can pass the channel at idle speed, notifying boat traffic of your entrance and exit of the barrier area on your VHF so the next vessel can proceed.
+Only one vessel at a time can pass the channel at idle speed, notifying boat traffic of your entrance and exit of the barrier area on your VHF so the next vessel can then proceed.

 The electrical field in the Illinois River to block the Asian Carp migration